Wanilyatasnim/CMT322_ver2/GETTING_STARTED.md

 ## Troubleshooting

-### Database Error
+### Data File Issues
-If you encounter database errors:
+If you ever want to reset the seeded data:
-1. Delete the `2street.db` file (if exists)
+1. Delete `server/data/data.json`
-2. Restart the server - it will auto-create the database
+2. Restart the server - it will auto-create the file with default accounts/listings

 ### Port Already in Use
 If port 5000 or 3000 is already in use: